PetersonDave/RazorViewsForMarketers/README.md

 6. In Sitecore, install package ```/Packages/Razor-Views-For-Marketers-Rendering.zip```.
 7. Add a Razor Views for Marketers rendering to the presentation details of an item.
    ![](https://github.com/PetersonDave/RazorViewsForMarketers/wiki/Images/Presentation-Details.png)
-8. Set its datasource to a Web Forms for Marketers form, just as you would with Web Forms for Marketers.
+8. Set its Data Source to a Web Forms for Marketers form, just as you would with Web Forms for Marketers.
    ![](https://github.com/PetersonDave/RazorViewsForMarketers/wiki/Images/Form-Datasource.png)
 9. Publish.